History of Mali in Timeline

 Mali

 Mali, officially the Republic of Mali, is a landlocked country in West Africa and the eighth-largest country in Africa.
-It shares borders with Algeria, Niger, Mauritania, Burkina Faso, Ivory Coast, Guinea, and Senegal.
-As of 2024, its population is estimated at 23.29 million, with a significant portion (47.19%) under the age of 15.
-Bamako serves as its capital and largest city.
-While the country recognizes 13 official languages, Bambara is the most widely spoken.
+With an area of over 1,240,192 square kilometres, it is bordered by Algeria, Niger, Mauritania, Burkina Faso, Ivory Coast, Guinea, and Senegal.
+As of 2024, the population is estimated at 23.29 million, with a significant portion under the age of 15.
+Its capital and largest city is Bamako.
+The country recognizes 13 official languages, with Bambara being the most prevalent.

 1905: French Control

-By 1905, most of the area of Mali was under firm French control as part of French Sudan.
+By 1905, most of the area that is now Mali was under firm French control as part of French Sudan.

 November 1915: Anti-French Uprising

-In November 1915, a large anti-French uprising broke out among the tribes in the regions of present-day Mali and Burkina Faso.
+In November 1915, a large anti-French uprising occurred among the tribes in the regions of present-day Mali and Burkina Faso.

-In September 1916, the last resistance of the anti-French uprising was suppressed.
+In September 1916, the last resistance of a large anti-French uprising was suppressed, during which over 100 villages were destroyed by French colonial troops.

 November 1958: Autonomous Republic

-On 24 November 1958, French Sudan became an autonomous republic within the French Community, changing its name to the Sudanese Republic.
+On 24 November 1958, French Sudan (which changed its name to the Sudanese Republic) became an autonomous republic within the French Community.

 January 1959: Mali Federation